Tesla Model S, Model 3, Model X, Model Y and Carseats

 Very tall carseats and boosters installed in outboard positions may not be able to have headwings extended to their full height because of the slope of the vehicle roof.

-Black Tesla has an excellent video detailing the history of Model S vehicle seats.
+Black Tesla has an excellent video detailing the early history of Model S vehicle seats.
 If you’re interested in viewing it, please click here.

 2021-Current: